Love addiction: History

 The modern history of the concept of the love addict – ignoring such precursors as Robert Burton's dictum that 'love extended is mere madness' – extends to the early decades of the 20th century.
-Freud's study of the Wolf Man highlighted 'his liability to compulsive attacks of falling physically in love ... a compulsive falling in love that came on and passed off by sudden fits'; but it was Sandor Rado who in 1928 first popularized the term "love addict" – 'a person whose needs for more love, more succor, more support grow as rapidly as the frustrated people around her try to fill up what is, in effect, a terrible and unsatisfiable inner emptiness.'
-Even Søren Kierkegaard in Works of Love said "Spontaneous [romantic] love makes a man free and in the next moment dependent ... spontaneous love can become unhappy, can reach the point of despair."
+It was Sandor Rado who in 1928 first popularized the term "love addict" – 'a person whose needs for more love, more succor, more support grow as rapidly as the frustrated people around her try to fill up what is, in effect, a terrible and unsatisfiable inner emptiness.'
+Even Søren Kierkegaard in Works of Love (1847) said "Spontaneous [romantic] love makes a man free and in the next moment dependent ... spontaneous love can become unhappy, can reach the point of despair."

+In 1945, the psychoanalyst Otto Fenichel defined "love addicts" as "persons in whom the affection or the confirmation they receive from external objects plays the same role as food in the case of food addicts.
+Although they are unable to return love, they absolutely need an object by whom they feel loved, but only as an instrument to procure the condensed oral gratification."
+Fenichel states that such people also constitute a high percentage of those he defines as hypersexual.
+A case report by Fenichel described a married woman who was passionately in love with another man, but whom she could not leave despite feeling seriously conflicted.
+Fenichel interprets the affair as fulfilling a "narcissistic need" in the woman, which repelled anxiety and depression.

 However, it was not until the 1970s and 1980s that the concept came to the popular fore.
-Stanton Peele opened the door, almost unwittingly, with his 1975 book Love and Addiction; but (as he later explained), while that work had been intended as 'a social commentary on how our society defines and patterns intimate relationships ... all of this social dimension has been removed, and the attention to love addiction has been channeled in the direction of regarding it as an individual, treatable psychopathology'.
-In 1976, the 12-Step program Sex and Love Addicts Anonymous (S.L.A.A.) started hosting weekly meetings based on Alcoholics Anonymous.
+Stanton Peele opened the door with his 1975 book Love and Addiction; but (as he later explained), while that work had been intended as 'a social commentary on how our society defines and patterns intimate relationships ... all of this social dimension has been removed, and the attention to love addiction has been channeled in the direction of regarding it as an individual, treatable psychopathology'.
+In 1976, the 12-Step program Sex and Love Addicts Anonymous (SLAA) started hosting weekly meetings based on Alcoholics Anonymous.
 They published their Basic Text, Sex and Love Addicts Anonymous, in 1986 discussing characteristics of and recovery from both love addiction and sex addiction.
-As of late 2012, S.L.A.A.'s membership had grown to an estimated 16,000 members in 43 countries.
+As of late 2012, SLAA.'s membership had grown to an estimated 16,000 members in 43 countries.
 In 1985, Robin Norwood's Women Who Love Too Much popularized the concept of love addiction for women.
 In 2004 a program just for love addicts was created--Love Addicts Anonymous.
 Since, variations on the dynamics of love addiction have become further popularized in the 1990s and 2000s by multiple authors.
+Reynaud et al. state in their 2010 review that most people who attend SLAA meetings may actually be there for sexual dependence (for men) or relationship dependence (for women), rather than for love addiction.